CHILD SAFETY

 -

 Natural Grass: Maintain soft, healthy grass around the pool area.
-Grass is naturally forgiving in case of falls and is a budget-friendly option.

 Suggested Resources: